Student Housing Information

 Sophomores and Upper College students who have not moderated (with the exception of transfer students) are required to live on-campus, as students approaching moderation benefit from ready access to faculty, facilities, advisers, mentors, and peers.
 Unmoderated students may petition prior to Room Selection for an exception to this policy based on a significant and severe extenuating circumstances.

 Junior and Senior class level students are permitted to live off campus.
 Students who choose to live off campus are required to attend an off campus information session prior to signing a lease.
 Signing a lease is not an approval to move off campus.
+Once students have attended one information session, they are eligible to move off-campus in any subsequent academic year.
+Students who attend an Information Session may change their mind and participate in Room Selection to commit to living on campus with no penalty.
+Once you have selected a room through the Room Selection process, you are committing to living on campus and will be assessed the full cost of housing for the academic year.
 Bard College is a residential campus, and as such, reserves the right to limit the amount of students approved to live off campus each academic year in order to fulfill occupancy goals and requirements.
-Once approved to live off campus, students should not participate in Room Selection.
 Students who choose to live off campus, and then decide, after Room Selection, to live on campus, will be placed on the TBA (To Be Assigned) list and sign the Facility Use Agreement.
 Housing at this point is not guaranteed.

 Students living off campus are responsible for their own housing and food.
 Students who reside off campus must register their local address and phone number with the Office of Residence Life and Housing.
 Students must inform the Dean of Student Affairs Office if contact information should remain confidential.
 Off-campus students are strongly encouraged to register for the College’s emergency alert system for shuttle notifications and other emergency issues.